A woman in her twenties sitting on a window sill looking depressed as she looks at the snow on the ground outside.

 Sunshine and Eye Health

-It’s well known that vitamin D helps the body absorb calcium.
+There are other ways that sunlight will benefit both your eyes and your overall health.
+For example, it’s fairly well established that vitamin D is essential to helping your body absorb calcium.
 That’s why some milks are fortified with vitamin D, as these two nutrients work well together.
-But, do the eyes even need calcium?
-Yes, yes, and yes!
+Calcium is also an essential nutrient for eye health.
 It’s especially important for women over the age of 50 to get their vitamin D and calcium doses.
 At this age, women’s bodies often become deficient in calcium, which affects their bones.
-Calcium helps protect the eyes from wet macular degeneration.
+Calcium also helps stall the development of wet macular degeneration.
 At one point, it was believed that calcium contributed to the risk of macular degeneration, but this isn’t true.

 All Natural